-Body of female is smooth, depressed, about as broad as long.
-Obtusely rounded posteriorly, not showing any lateral ridges, nor dorsal papillæ.
-No cirrus above the eyes.
-Arms long, rather slender, tapering to long, slender, acute tips, the upper ones a little (1 of an inch) shorter than those of the second pair, which are the longest; the third pair are about one-half inch shorter than the second; the ventral pair about one-fourth inch shorter than the third.
-In our specimen all the arms on the right side are somewhat shorter than those on the left, and the web between the 1st and 2d arms is narrower, due perhaps to recovery from an injury.
+Body of female smooth, depressed, about as broad as long, obtusely rounded posteriorly, not showing any lateral ridges, nor No cirrus above the eyes.
+Arms long, rather dorsal papillæ. slender, tapering to long, slender, acute tips, the upper ones a little (1 of an inch) shorter than those of the second pair, which are the longest; the third pair are about 1⁄2 inch shorter than the second; the ventral pair about \(\frac{1}{4} \) inch shorter than the third.
+In our specimen all the arms on the right side are somewhat shorter than those on the left, and the web between the 1st and 2nd arms is narrower, due perhaps to recovery from an injury.
 The suckers are moderately large, alternating in two regular rows, except close to the mouth, where a few stand nearly in a single line; about fourteen to sixteen are situated on the part of the arms included within the interbrachial web.
 The whole number of suckers on one arm is upwards of seventy.
-The web between the arms, except ventrally, is of about equal width, and scarcely more than one-fourth the length of the arms, measuring from the Between the ventral arms the web is about half as wide beak. as between the lateral.
+The web between the arms, except ventrally. is of about equal width, and scarcely more than one fourth the length of the arms, measuring from the beak.
+Between the ventral arms the web is about half as wide as between the lateral.

-Color of alcoholic specimen, deep purplish brown, due to very numerous crowded, minute, specks; eye-lids whitish.
-The front border of mantle, beneath, with base of siphon and adjacent parts, is white; end of siphon brown.
+Colour of alcoholic specimen deep purplish brown, due to very numerous, crowded, minute specks; eyelids whitish.
+The front border of mantle beneath, with base of siphon and adjacent parts, is white; end of siphon brown.
 Lower side of head and arms lighter than the dorsal side.
-Total length, from posterior end of body to tip of arms, of 1st pair, 6.20 inches; 2d pair, 6.30; 3d pair, 5.75; 4th pair, 5.25; to web between dorsal arms, 3.25; between ventral arms, 2.50; to edge of mantle, beneath, 1.20; to center of eye, 1.55.
-Breadth of body, 1.25; of head across eyes, 1.20; breadth of arms, at base, .22; diameter of largest suckers, .10; length of arms, beyond web, 1st pair, 3.00; 2d pair, 3.25; 3d pair, 2.80; 4th pair, 2.75.
+Total length from posterior end of body to tip of arms, of 1st pair 6.20 inches, 2nd pair 6.30, 3rd pair 5.75, 4th pair 5.25, to web between dorsal arms 3.25, between ventral arms 2.50, to edge of mantle beneath 1.20, to centre of eye 1.55; breadth of body 1.25, of head across eyes 1.20, of arms at base .22; diameter of largest suckers .10; length of arms beyond web (1st pair) 3.00, 2nd pair 3.25, 3rd pair 2.80, 4th pair 2.75.

 Taken by Capt.
-John McInnis and crew of the schooner "M. H. Perkins," from the western part of Le Have Bank, off Nova Scotia, in 120 fathoms.
-Presented to the U. S. Fish Commission, Oct.
-1879.
+John McInnis and crew of the schooner 'M. H. Perkins,' from the western part of Le Have Bank, off Nova Scotia, in 120 fathoms.
+Presented to the U.S. Fish Commission, Oct.

-This species is easily distinguished from O. Bairdii, by its more elongated body, its much longer and more tapered arms, with shorter web; by the absence of the large, rough, pointed papilla, or cirrus, above the eyes, and by its general smoothness.
-The white color of the underside of the neck, siphon and mantle-border also appears to be characteristic.
+This species is easily distinguished from O. Bairdii, by its more elongated body, its much longer and more tapered arms, with shorter web, by the absence of the large, rough, pointed papilla or cirrus above the eyes, and by its general smoothness.
+The white colour of the underside of the neck, siphon, and mantle-border also appears to be characteristic.-Amer.
+Journ.
+Sci. and Arts, December 1879.